zigzap/zap/doc/zig-ception.md

 So `MixContexts` accepts a **tuple** of structs that each contain a `name` field and a `type` field.
-As a hack, we support the `?` in the name to indicate we want to the resulting struct field to be an optional.
+As a hack, we support the `?` in the name to indicate we want the resulting struct field to be an optional.

 A **tuple** means that we can "mix" as many structs as we like.
-Not just two like in above example.
+Not just two like in the example above.

 `MixContexts` inspects the passed-in `type` fields and **composes a new struct type at comptime**!
 Have a look at its [source code](../src/middleware.zig).